javiccano/academic-kickstart/content/home/projects.md

   date_start = "2016-01-01"
   date_end = "2017-12-31"
   description = """
-  In the last few years, several passive electromagnetic sensors have been reported.
-Some of these sensors are used for measuring harmful substances, and their response is usually obtained with sophisticated laboratory equipment.
-This approach highly increases the cost and complexity of the detection system.
 In this project, a low-cost and portable wireless reading system for passive sensors is designed and manufactured.
-The reader interrogates the sensors (based on metamaterials) within a short-range radio link, avoiding the direct contact with the substances under test.
-It is demonstrated, through the wireless measurement of different liquids, that the proposed system can estimate their dielectric permittivity, obtaining a linear approximation with a reduced error.
-It is noteworthy that the proposed reader can be used with other kinds of electromagnetic sensors, through the monitorization of the target magnitude in the frequency domain."
+The reader interrogates the metamaterial-based sensors within a short-range radio link, avoiding the direct contact with the substances under test.
+It is demonstrated, through the wireless measurement of different liquids, that the proposed system can estimate their dielectric permittivity, obtaining an accurate linear approximation.
   """